Mamas & Papas Airo Review (2026): Travel Stroller, Fold and Cabin Size

 How much does the Mamas and Papas Airo weigh?

-The Airo weighs 6.5kg.
-That's mid-range for compact strollers — heavier than ultra-lightweight cabin-bag models but lighter than most full-size pushchairs.
-It's manageable to carry on one shoulder for short distances, and the built-in shoulder straps help considerably over longer stretches.
+The current Airo weighs 7.6kg.
+That's heavier than ultra-lightweight cabin-bag models but lighter than many full-size pushchairs.
+It's manageable to carry for short distances, and the built-in shoulder and rucksack-style straps help considerably when you need both hands free.

-Does the Mamas and Papas Airo fit in overhead lockers?
+Is the Mamas and Papas Airo cabin approved?

 How does the Mamas and Papas Airo fold?